larissayasmim/toDoList/README.md

 ## <img width="24" src="https://res.cloudinary.com/dxijjbby3/image/upload/v1671476636/animais_fant%C3%A1sticos/D_NQ_NP_611432-MLB46858985875_072021-V-removebg-preview_zqx00a.png"> &nbsp; Technologies
 This project was developed with the following technologies:

+- React
+- JavaScript
 - HTML
 - CSS
-- JavaScript
 - VSCode
 - Git

 <br>

 ## :page_with_curl: &nbsp; License
 This project is under the MIT license.
-See the [LICENSE](https://github.com/larissayasmim/animais-fantasticos/blob/main/LICENSE) for more information.
+See the [LICENSE](https://github.com/larissayasmim/toDoList/blob/main/LICENSE) for more information.

 <br>